Top 10 Tips For Better Winter Skin: ‘Tis The Clear Skin Season!

 7. Use Hand Cream

 If you’re prone to dry winter skin, you’re probably no stranger to dry hands, either.
 A couple of winters back I was lazy about using hand cream, and after a few days my skin was scratched red raw and bleeding, until I finally did something about it.
 Hand cream is designed to heal your skin and keep any dryness at bay – and a little bit goes a long way.
+Similarly, if your face becomes dried out, use face cream.

 8. Use Lip Balm